gwdevhub/GWToolboxpp/docs/builds.md

 "Up" and "Down" change the teambuild's position in the list of teambuilds, and "Delete" will delete the entire teambuild from the list.

 ## Chat Commands
-`/load [build template|build name] [Hero index]` loads a build.
+`/load [build template|build name] [Hero index]` loads a build from your saved templates in Guild Wars.
 The build name must be between quotes if it contains spaces.
-First Hero index is 1, last is 7.
+First Hero in the party is 1, and so on up to 7.
 Leave out for player.

 `/loadbuild [teambuild] <build name|build code>` loads a build via GWToolbox Builds window.
 Does a partial search on team build name/build name/build code.
 Matches current player's profession.
 * Example: `/loadbuild fbgm tk` would load the build called `Me/A | Tendril Killer (TK)` from the teambuild called `DoA | FBGM Tactics` onto your player if you're a Mesmer